cmolfino-lab/cmolfino-lab-Houdini-DeadLite-Manager/README.md

 Houdini DeadLite Manager provides a fast, drag-and-drop solution for small 2-to-3 machine network rendering without any of the headache.

+## Download
+You can download the latest pre-compiled, portable executables for Windows from the **[GitHub Releases](https://github.com/cmolfino-lab/cmolfino-lab-Houdini-DeadLite-Manager/releases)** page.

 ## Features
 * **Zero-Installation:** Runs entirely from portable `.exe` files.
 No databases, no background services, no complex setup.
 * **Houdini & Solaris Native:** Specifically designed to parse `.bat` files generated from Houdini containing `hython`, `hrender`, or `husk` commands.